 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District Attorney's basic financial statements.
-The accompanying other financial information consisting of the schedule of Compensation, Reimbursements, Benefits and Other Payments to Agency Head on page 39, the Receiving Entity Schedule as Required by Act 87 on page 40, and the Collecting/Disbursing Schedule as Required by Act 87 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying other financial information consisting of the schedule of Compensation, Reimbursements, Benefits and Other Payments to Agency Head on page 39, the Receiving Entity Schedule as Required by Act 87 on page 40, and the Collecting/Disbursing Schedule as Required by Act 87 on page 41 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other information used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Compensation, Reimbursements, Benefits and Other Payments to Agency Head and the Act 87 Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.